mad-lab-fau/BioPsyKit/README.md

 test                 Run Pytest with coverage. update_version       Bump the version in pyproject.toml and biopsykit.__init__ .
 ```

+**Note**: The `poe` commands are only available if you are in the virtual environment associated with this project.
+You can either activate the virtual environment manually (e.g., `source .venv/bin/activate`) or use the `poetry shell`
+command to spawn a new shell with the virtual environment activated.

 ----
 **Note**: In order to build the documentation, you need to additionally install [pandoc](https://pandoc.org/installing.html).